wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 actions are performed in the critical section: (1) T removes itself from the committing transactions set; (2) T increments the global timestamp counter, and tags its write set with the timestamp value after the increment.
 The tagged write set is then archived.
 T is considered as completed after it exits the critical section.

+BOCC with parallel validation no longer guarantees that the serialization order of transactions is the order that they complete.
+Actually, the following may happen:

+{% highlight C %}
+   Txn 1         Txn 2
+   Begin
+  Read  A
+  Read  C
+                 Begin
+                Read  E
+                Read  F
+              Begin Commit
+                Write A
+                Write B
+                Finish
+Begin Commit
+  Write B
+  Write D
+  Finish
+{% endhighlight %}